-It is very disabling.
-However, a misguided belief regarding this condition is that it is believed to affect only people who play sports.
+It’s very disabling.
+However, a misguided belief regarding this condition is that it only affects people who play sports.

 Factors such as stress, chronic anxiety and even arthritis lead to this kind of very painful disorder.

-Below we would like to provide more information about this problem that is not often discussed.
+Below we’d like to provide more information about this problem that people don’t often know about.

-Moving your head, reaching for something, sitting, reading, laying down, even breathing: everything is done with great suffering.
-Cervicobrachial Syndrome is mainly focused on the spinal column.
+Moving your head, reaching for something, sitting, reading, laying down, even breathing: everything you do becomes painful.
+Cervicobrachial syndrome mainly affects your spinal column.

-We are not facing a simple case of whiplash or a pulled muscle.
-It is much more.
+We’re not facing a simple case of whiplash or a pulled muscle.
+It’s much more than that.

 Imagine the region above the spinal column.
-This means vertebrae C1 to C7, which are precisely the smallest.
+This means vertebrae C1 to C7, which are precisely the smallest ones.

-- Now, inside these tiny vertebrae are ligaments, tendons, muscles, nerve fiber…
+Now, inside these tiny vertebrae are ligaments, tendons, muscles, nerve fibers…

-- When some of these become inflamed, the pain reaches various areas of our bodies.
+When some of these become inflamed, the pain reaches various areas of our body.

-It is common that the inflammation begins in the spine and reaches the shoulders, the shoulder blades, the arms and even the torso.
+It’s common for the inflammation to begin in the spine and reach the shoulders, the shoulder blades, the arms and even the torso.

 - Traumatic injures: as mentioned earlier, one of the main causes of cervicobrachial syndrome are injuries stemming from an accident or playing a sport.
 Dislocations, fractures, sprains or muscle tears are usually the main causes.

 - At the same time, prolonged periods of stress and anxiety also lead to this problem.
-This must be taken into consideration.
+You must take this into consideration.

 - Inflammatory processes such as rheumatism may also cause this.

-- On the other hand, people affected by degenerative diseases such as arthritis may in time develop cervicobrachial syndrome.
+- On the other hand, people affected by degenerative diseases such as arthritis may develop the cervicobrachial syndrome over time.

-- We also cannot leave out infectious diseases such as tuberculosis, for example.
+- We also cannot leave out infectious diseases such as tuberculosis.

 What are the symptoms?

-Surely you have heard someone say, “It’s like I’ve been stabbed in the back.”
-In a way, it is something similar.
+Surely you’ve heard someone say, “It’s like I’ve been stabbed in the back.”
+In a way, it’s something similar.

-- Cervicobrachial Syndrome, in addition to this described pain, is also characterized by intense cramps, sensitivity disorders, muscle weakness, tingling or a sensation of intense cold or heat, like a burn besides the pain we already mentioned.
+- Cervicobrachial Syndrome is also characterized by intense cramps, sensitivity disorders, muscle weakness, tingling or a sensation of intense cold or heat, like a burn besides the pain we already mentioned.

-- At the same, it is possible that we experience headaches, neck stiffness, dizziness or nausea when sitting… Almost any movement is accompanied by intense discomfort.
+- At the same, it’s possible that we experience headaches, neck stiffness, dizziness or nausea when sitting… Almost any movement is accompanied by intense discomfort.

 What treatments exist?

 Cervicobrachial syndrome requires a highly personalized treatment that only health professionals can offer.
-In the first place, it is necessary to utilize the correct drugs to reduce the inflammation.
+In the first place, it’s necessary to use the correct drugs to reduce the inflammation.

 - Physiotherapy plays a part in battling the pain and restoring movement to the extremities.